 The final curve on Figure 10 shows the viscosity behavior of a starch suspension adjusted to pH 2.5.
 Gelatinization began much like the suspension at pH 7.0, but the paste attained a lower maximum viscosity and then underwent a rapid and continuing loss of viscosity.
 At pH 2.5 and at temperatures approaching 80°C the starch molecules probably undergo glucosidic cleavage, weakening the entire granular structure, which ultimately disintegrates yielding water-dispersible fragments of lower molecular weight.
 The effects of other materials in the solution on the rate of gelatinization of starch and the characteristics of the resulting pastes also can be observed.
 For example, when cooked in 10% sucrose solutions, starches gelatinize less rapidly and form less viscous pastes, since sucrose binds water so that less is available for granule gelatinization.
 When the diastatic enzyme alpha-amylase is present, marked decreases in viscosity occur.
 If beta-amylase is present, the viscosity drops and up to 60% of the starch may be converted to maltose.
 If glucoamylase is present, the starch may be converted to over 95% glucose.
+Another method for preparing starch gelatinization pastes involves continuous pressure cooking, often referred to as jet cooking.
+In this process the starch suspension is mixed with steam and then injected into a pressure vessel, where it is held for a very short period of time at temperatures over 100°C and at pressures higher than atmospheric.
+The paste is then flashed down to atmospheric pressure, with resultant evaporative cooling and concentration.
+If desired, some modification of the starch may be obtained by adding small quantities of specific chemicals to the starch slurry before injection into the cooker.
+This allows the user to alter the properties of the starch paste in a continuous process to meet the requirements of his specific use, but it does mean that the user must assume responsibility for controlling the degree of modification accomplished.

-Figure 10 Effect of pH on gelatinization
+Figure 10 Effect of pH on